What Does a Home Insurance Policy Cover?

 A suit against a homeowner may involve several different claims, some of which may be covered by the liability insurance policy, and others which may not be covered.
 The insurance company is obligated to provide a defense for any claim, which could be covered, but the company may not be obligated to pay the damages for certain types of claims.
 Since liability policies typically do not provide coverage for intentional acts, there may be a question as to whether the policyholder acted intentionally.

-Negligent or accidental acts are generally covered, however, papers filed in court might allege both negligent and intentional actions.
-In such a situation, the insurance company may send the homeowner a Reservation of Rights letter, a notice that the company is paying for the defense for the claim, but is not agreeing that it is required to pay for any and all losses under the terms of the policy.
+Negligent or accidental claims are generally covered.
+However, a complaint filed in court may allege both negligence and intentional actions, a wrongful act done for a wrongful purpose.
+In this situation, the insurance company may send the homeowner a Reservation of Rights letter, a notice that the company is paying for the defense for the claim, but is not agreeing that it is required to pay for any and all losses under the terms of the policy.

 Get a Free Legal Evaluation of Your Home Insurance Concerns